watsonpy/watson-auth/docs/usage.rst

 allows you to configure both roles, and permissions for users.
 The management of these however is not controlled by watson-auth, so it will be up to you to create the necessary UI to create/delete/update roles.

+Please note that some of these actions can also be done via the command `./console.py auth`.

 Defining the roles and permissions
 ''''''''''''''''''''''''''''''''''